sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 Several SAS Viya containers will need persistent storage configured to make sure that the environment can shut down and start up without losing data.

 - Decide whether to set up persistent storage.
 - No persistance is the default condition.
 The default is useful if you are evaluating SAS Viya containers.
-Otherwise you will want to make sure that your Kuberenetes environment is configured for container persistence.
+Otherwise you will want to make sure that your Kubernetes environment is configured for container persistence.
 For more information, see [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ### Data Import